 This Rural Land Use Strategy (RLUS) is the first of its kind for East Gippsland.
-The Strategy establishes a vision, objectives and strategies to support established rural activities including agriculture and forestry, promote emerging opportunities for rural industries and rural tourism in appropriate locations, and recognise and protect important environmental and landscape values.
+The Strategy supports a diversity of agricultural enterprises of various scales, promotes emerging opportunities for rural industries, boutique farming, rural tourism, and recognises and protects important environmental and landscape values.
+The Strategy acknowledges the important contribution that rural communities make to the economic, social and environmental fabric of East Gippsland and provides support for the ongoing viability of rural settlements.